SAP-samples/teched2022-AD163/JavaScript/exercises/ex1/README.md

 8. The project is generated, and a notification window appears in the lower right corner which will inform you when the project has been generated.
 Wait for the message that the project has been generated!

-9. Once the project has been generated, a popup opens.
-Click the blue *Open Folder* button in the middle of the popup on the screen.
-Alternatively, click *File* in the header toolbar, select *Open Workspace* and pick the generated project.  </ul>
+9. Once the project has been generated, the *Application Info* page opens to show you an overview of the project and the list of functions you can do with the project.

 <br><br>![](images/01_01_0019.png)<br><br>

 ## Exercise 1.2 - Try out the generated Application